PunkHazard125/Fantasy_Premier_League/README.md

 - Teams playing at home will have a slight advantage.
 - Comparator operators will be overloaded to sort teams based on points and goal differences.
 - JSON will be used to store and retrieve team information, fixtures and history of the previous season.
+- Fun Fact: If any of the PL BIG 6 teams win the league, a funny message will appear.

 ### Main Menu:
 ![Standings Screenshot](images/main_menu.png)